asweigart/PythonStdioGames/README.md

 # PythonStdioGames

+A collection of Python 3 source code for simple, text-based games & simulations to use as example programs.

-INSTALL: `pip install gamesbyexample`
+INSTALL: `pip install --user gamesbyexample`

-(Use `pip3` on macOS and Linux.
-Also try `pip install --user gamesbyexample` if you get permission errors.)
+(Use `pip3` on macOS and Linux.)

 RUN LAUNCHER: `python -m gamesbyexample`

-A collection of games (with source code) to use for example programming lessons.
-Written in Python 3.
-Click on the **src** folder to view all of the programs.

-NOTE: Currently I'm not accepting pull requests at this time, but feel free to leave comments or send suggestions to al@inventwithpython.com
+I'm not accepting pull requests currently, but feel free to leave comments or send suggestions to al@inventwithpython.com

-(Other nifty modules are pyttsx3 (for text-to-speech) and playsound (for playing wav and mp3 files).)

 About this Collection
 =====================